ARM-software/ML-examples/ethos-u-microspeech/README.md

 - Launch an EC2 instance based on the AVH Amazon Machine Image

-- Connect to the EC2 Instance using ssh (Public DNS and 'ubuntu' as user) Or Virtual Network Computing (VNC):
+- Connect to the EC2 Instance using
+    1. ssh (Public DNS and 'ubuntu' as user)
+    2. Virtual Network Computing (VNC):

 1. Connecting to the AVH AMI using SSH: